-Through good forest management practices, land managers can decrease the likelihood and severity of defoliation during a gypsy moth (Lymantria dispar) outbreak.
+Through good forest management practices, land managers can decrease the likelihood and severity of defoliation during a spongy moth (Lymantria dispar) [formerly known as “gypsy moth”] outbreak.
 These practices improve stand vigor, giving trees a better chance of survival following defoliation.
 The following publications describe management options for woodlots dominated by oaks and other deciduous trees:

-- Forestry Facts: Forest Management Strategies to Minimize the Impact of Gypsy Moth (No. 83) [PDF]
+- Forestry Facts: Forest Management Strategies to Minimize the Impact of Spongy Moth (No. 83) [PDF]

 Should you spray?